kcarnold/cs344/content/units/02data/homework/index.md

 - Name photos like `NorthHall_3.jpg`.
 - Place all your photos in a folder for each building.
 So an image will actually be at `NorthHall/NorthHall_3.jpg`.
 (This way it's easy to rename buildings.)
-- Use the approach from Chapter 2 to make a classifier based on these images.

 Submit a Jupyter Notebook reporting your findings on Moodle.
 In addition to the code needed, include answers to these questions: